How Much Fabric Do You Need for Curtains?

 Calculate curtain fabric yardage correctly with our step-by-step guide.
 Covers fullness ratios, pattern repeats, hem allowances, and common mistakes.

-Buying curtain fabric is one of those jobs where a small miscalculation costs real money.
-Come home a yard short and the bolt may be gone when you go back.
-Overbuy significantly and you've spent $50–100 on fabric folded in a drawer.
-Getting it right matters.
+Curtain fabric is one of those purchases where a small miscalculation costs real money.
+Come home a yard short and the bolt may already be cut up.
+Overbuy significantly and you've spent $50 to $100 on fabric folded in a drawer forever.

-This guide walks through the full curtain fabric calculation — the same method professional workrooms use.
+The rest of this walks through the full calculation that professional workrooms use.

 The Basic Formula for Curtain Fabric